 This blog post assumes a base level of knowledge - comfort in the C programming language and bitwise math is recommended.
 Also, if you ever have any questions, any at all, while reading this blog post, feel free to reach out to me here.

 The Gameboy Advance has a pretty neat CPU - the ARM7TDMI.
-And by neat, I mean a chaotic and sadistic bundle of questionable design decisions.
-Seriously, they decided that the program counter should be a general purpose register.
-Why???
+This CPU is quite complicated - it allows the program counter to be used a general purpose register, implying it can be used as the output to any data processing instruction.
 That’s like allowing a drunk driver to change their tires while going 30 over the speed limit near a school.
-I’m not even joking, you can use the program counter as the output to, say, an XOR instruction.
+It’s a unique feature that can lead to very funny instructions.
+For example, you can use the program counter as the output to, say, an XOR instruction.
 Or an AND instruction.

 Or a multiply instruction.